phil-6/radius-contractors/README.md

 - ~~Add a contractor~~ ✅
 - ~~Allow trades to be added and updated with contractor~~ ✅
 - ~~Handle adding existing contractors that are not visible to users due to separation~~ ✅
+- ~~Contractors index: add filtering~~ ✅
-- Contractors index: add pagination and filtering
+- Contractors index: add pagination
 - ~~Add a job~~ ✅
 - ~~Add a rating~~ ✅
 - ~~Find a new contractor - view contractors connections have rated~~ ✅